 Project success, specifically on a team level, happens after you put a solid operational plan in place.
-Without an operational plan, team members can lose sight of their tasks, budgets can skyrocket and pandemonium can ensue.
+Without an operational plan, team members can lose sight of scheduling and tasks, budgets can skyrocket and pandemonium can ensue.
 So, to ensure that your project is well-executed, let’s dive in and discover how to make an effective operational plan.

 What is Operational Planning?

 Operational planning is what happens when a team or department draws from a company-wide strategic plan and puts it under a microscope.
 It’s future-oriented: it maps out department budgets and goals to propel the success of the strategic plan with specific, team-based activities for the next 1-3 years.

 Operational plans work best when an entire department buys-in, assigning due dates for tasks, measuring goals for success, reporting on issues and collaborating effectively.
 They work even better when there’s communication across departments to ensure that the whole machine is running smoothly as each team reaches its benchmark.